adavis-85/TSP-two-opt/README.md

 # TSP-two-opt

    One way to find a faster solution to the TSP problem is to use a two-opt algorithm.
 The two-opt is a local search algorithm.
 The basic idea to the procedure is to search for two sets of points on the route and arrange them so that they don't cross.
 If the cost of this new path is less than the one before then the new path is kept.
-The search is stopped after a swap that doesn't result in a decreased total cost.
+The search isstopped after a swap that doesn't result in a decreased total cost.
     ```
     for i in range(1,len(old_route)-2):